wizelineacademy/iostesting-capstoneproject-q22023/README.md

-# iOS Testing Mini Bootcamp 2022 🔥🚀
+# iOS Testing Bootcamp 🔥🚀
-Thanks for participating in this mini bootcamp! 🤓
+Thanks for participating in this bootcamp! 🤓

-This mini bootcamps is taking place online from **May 16th to June x, 2022**.

-This README file contains the instructions for the mini bootcamps live-sessions and the final project along with the summary
+This README file contains the instructions for the live-sessions and the final project along with the summary.

 # Summary
-This summary is what the mini bootcamp is about through all its duration
+This summary is what the bootcamp is about throughout its duration.

 ## Introduction
 - What is testing?